tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/SDK 文档/PHP SDK/默认接入点收发消息_intl_en.md

    wget --no-check-certificate https://pecl.php.net/get/rdkafka-4.1.2.tgz
    pear install rdkafka-4.1.2.tgz
    # If the installation is successful, `install ok` and `You should add "extension=rdkafka.so" to php.ini` are displayed
-   # If the installation fails, handle the problem as instructed
+   # If the installation fails, troubleshoot as instructed
    # After successful installation, add `extension=rdkafka.so` to `php.ini`
    # After you run `php --ini`, the value of `Loaded Configuration File` is the location of `php.ini`
    echo 'extension=rdkafka.so' >> /etc/php.ini